coltenkrauter/Deploy/README.md

 # Python-GitHub-Webhooks

 Simple Python Flask web API to handle GitHub webhooks containing a valid secret key.
-I am using it to trigger a serverside _git pull_ in order to streamline my deployment pipeline.
+I am using it to trigger a server side _git pull_ in order to streamline my deployment pipeline.

 ## Coming soon
 - Installation